dxw/playbook/src/user-research/choosing-and-using-analysis-and-synthesis-methods.md

 * [What is an affinity diagram and how do you use it? by Miro](https://miro.com/blog/create-affinity-diagrams/)
 * [How we do research analysis in agile](https://userresearch.blog.gov.uk/2014/06/05/how-we-do-research-analysis-in-agile/)

-## Annotating research artefacts
+## Annotating design artefacts

 This is a common variant of affinity sorting that we use in workshops, concept testing, content research and usability testing.
 In this method we use things like the steps in a process map, a set of design concepts, pieces of content or a set of interface screenshots to define the top level groups.

 In this approach we:

-1. First place observations against the part of an artefact
+1. First place observations against the relevant part of an artefact

    In a workshop reviewing a process map, for example, we place all our observations against the appropriate step.